Academic Programs Catalog

 Genetics and Genomics

-In addition to the general degree requirements of the College of Natural Science, the undergraduate program in genetics and genomics encompasses fundamental training in chemistry, mathematics, physics, and biology.
-This foundation provides the prerequisites for undertaking the basic courses in genetics and genomics.
-In order to increase the flexibility of the program, and to provide additional intellectual stimulation, students are encouraged to participate in mentored independent research for at least two, and ideally three or more, semesters.
-Independent research is available to both Honors College and other students, and often culminates with a report written in manuscript style or a presentation or seminar by the student.
-This research may fulfill part of the department’s capstone course requirement for the bachelor’s degree with a major in genetics and genomics.
+The general degree requirements of the College of Natural Science encompass fundamental training in chemistry, mathematics, physics, and biology and provide a foundation for courses in genetics and genomics.
+To provide additional stimulation and experience in practical application, students are encouraged to participate i mentored independent research for at least two, and ideally three or more, semesters, often culminating in a formal research presentation given by the student.
+This research and formal presentation will fulfill the department's capstone requirement referenced in 3. b.
+(3) below for the bachelor's degree with a major in genetics and genomics.

 Requirements for the Bachelor of Science Degree in Genetics and Genomics